w3f/polkadot-wiki/docs/learn-randomness.md

 sidebar_label: Randomness
 ---

 Randomness in Proof of Stake blockchains is important for a fair and unpredictable distribution of validator responsibilities.
-Because computers are deterministic (the same input always produces the same output), they are bad at random numbers.
-Additionally, general random numbers as found in common applications are pseudo-random as they depend on a sufficiently random _seed_ provided by the user or another type of _oracle_, like a [weather station for atmospheric noise](https://www.random.org/randomness/), [your heart rate](https://mdpi.altmetric.com/details/47574324), or even [lava lamps](https://en.wikipedia.org/wiki/Lavarand).
+Computers are bad at random numbers because they are deterministic devices (the same input always produces the same output).
+Another complication is that general random numbers that are commonly used in applications are pseudo-random and they depend on a sufficiently random _seed_ provided by the user or another type of _oracle_, like a [weather station for atmospheric noise](https://www.random.org/randomness/), [your heart rate](https://mdpi.altmetric.com/details/47574324), or even [lava lamps](https://en.wikipedia.org/wiki/Lavarand).

 These inputs will vary based on time and space, however, and it would be impossible to get the same result into all the nodes of a particular blockchain around the world.
 If nodes get different inputs on which to build blocks, forks happen.
 Obviously, real-world entropy is not suitable for use as a seed for blockchain randomness.